-As the stage for a journey within, her fiction draws from esoterics, neuroscience, and fringe science.
-Chere’s work speaks to the potential inside oneself and how that communes with the whole.
-She is currently completing her first fiction novel, The Nine Trilogy, Bk 1.
+As the stage for a journey within, her fiction draws from esoterics, magicks, and fringe science.
+Chere’s work speaks to the potential inside oneself and how that communes with the whole, her work strong in sense of place.

-Most recently, Chere taught English, art and funeral service education for eight years at Vincennes University Vincennes, IN.
+Most recently, Chere taught English, art and funeral service education for seven years at Vincennes University Vincennes, IN.
 Earlier, before earning her BFA at ASU she served as a mortician.
 At ASU she studied under Mark Klett, Jim Hajicek, and Stephen Smith.
 Chere was awarded ‘best of show’ Senior exhibition.
 She earned her MEd curriculum and development at UNLV.
 She most recently attended the MFA in creative writing program at WV Wesleyan College.

-Chere’s work has been seen in numerous national exhibitions and publication as well as in public and private collections.
-She currently invites Patrons to be a part of the author's creative experience on Patreon, see her 'works' page.
-She is a current member of the Author’s Guild and lives at 7k ft. deep within the Ponderosa pine forest of Flagstaff, AZ
+Chere’s work has been seen in numerous national exhibitions and publications as well as in public and private collections.
+She is a member of the Author’s Guild, WFWA, SCBWI and Freelancers Union.
+Chere lives in the lush green landscape that is Lexington, Kentucky